mahfuz225bd/eased-layout/README.md

 #### Container Fluid

 For simplicity, there are no any class provided to make a container fluid.
-Instead
+Moreover, `.total-columns-1` can be used for a container fluid which is completely optional.

 ### Helpers